MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-work-with-the-basic-permission-set.md

 9. On the **Home** tab, in the **Process** group, choose **Apply Package**.

 You can also modify permission sets directly in the Microsoft Dynamics NAV Windows client.
 For more information, see How to: Create or Modify Permission Sets.
-In addition, if you are upgrading from an earlier version of Microsoft Dynamics NAV, you can upgrade permissions and roles as part of the upgrade process.
+In addition, if you are upgrading from an earlier version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you can upgrade permissions and roles as part of the upgrade process.
 For more information, see Upgrading Data Common to All Companies.

 ## See Also